 Some other sprays were formulated specifically for being used on styrofoam.
 These paints are generally water-based, greatly reducing the negative impact they may have on the fragile material.
-It should be taken into account, however, that paints of this type are usually not well-suited for working on small details.
+However, it should be considered that paints of this type are usually not well-suited for working on small details.

 When applied directly, acrylic paint is effective for being used on styrofoam.

 Additionally, it is typically easy to apply, and its results tend to be very consistent.
-It should be taken into account, however, that this type of paint may need several coats to achieve your desired color.
+However, it should be taken into account that this type of paint may need several coats to achieve your desired color.

 This is particularly true when working on styrofoam because it is a very porous material and, as such, allows a considerable amount of paint to seep into its crevices and craters.

-Another thing to take into account is that acrylic paint can deteriorate the styrofoam slightly over time.
+Another thing to take into account is that acrylic paint can deteriorate styrofoam slightly over time.

 Being water-based and pigment-heavy, tempera paint is a type of craft paint that adheres very well to porous, foamy objects.
-Readily available at most art and crafts stores, this paint is very easy to get and very affordable.
+Readily available at most art and crafts stores, this paint is straightforward to get and affordable.

 When working with tempera paint, take into account that this material is very susceptible to water.
-This characteristic makes this the wrong kind of paint for painting styrofoam projects that will come in contact with that element and/or other liquids.
+This characteristic makes this the wrong kind of paint for painting styrofoam projects that will contact that element and/or other liquids.

 Tempera paint comes in a variety of finishes, making it very versatile.
-It is important to note, however, that tempera paint sets tend to come in a very limited amount of colors.
+However, it is important to note that tempera paint sets tend to come in a minimal amount of colors.
 Even worse, this type of paint for styrofoam does not blend well.